mcgill-robotics/rover-documentation/docs/rover-document.md

 - **Chassis & Suspension**: Designed for rugged terrains.
 - **Manipulator Arm**: Capable of precise movements for handling objects.
-- **Sensors**: LIDAR, cameras, and environmental sensors for data collection.
+- **Sensors**: Cameras, and environmental sensors for data collection.
 - **Power System**: Efficient power management to ensure optimal performance during missions.

 Detailed information can be found in the